leprechaunne/Python/Chapter 1/README.md

 # Python
 ## Synopsis

-These exercises are basic introductory files run in PowerShell or terminal to demonstrate basic Python concepts.
+These exercises are basic introductory files run in PowerShell or terminal or shell to demonstrate basic Python concepts.

 ## Code Example